 - Click "RECORD" on the right hand on the screen

 - Click play on the audio player below

 - Click "SUBMIT"

 For creating a prompt your have two options.
-If you already have a prompt in the AP style, you can just upload it by using the File button for the Media Prompt type.
+If you already have a prompt in the AP style, you can upload it by clicking the file button.

 Step 3: Use The Student View Feature

 When you return to the class management page in Extempore, you can click on “View as Student” to see how your question will look.
 The video below shows how your students would complete an assessment.

 Simply play the student’s response, and then grade against your rubric.
 While grading, you can include written, audio or written feedback.
 If your student used headphones (highly encouraged!), you can use the wave form to skip directly to the spoken parts.

 That's it!
 In just a few minutes, you can create realistic and practical AP speaking practice directly on Extempore.
 Meanwhile, your students can get the practice they need from anywhere and on any device.
 Good luck to you and your students!

 TIP: If possible, ensure your students are wearing headphones when they answer.
 That way, only their responses will be recorded, saving you having to skip the playback when grading.